- Sleeps: 4 (+1)

 - The estate is conveniently and centrally located for exploring wider Scotland, with Edinburgh and Glasgow both under an hour away, and Stirling just 20 minutes.
 If you want to leave the car at home, you’re welcome to arrive by train.

-- Sleeping up to four guests, there are two bedrooms: a kingsize master with en-suite facilities, and a kingsize or twin room.
+- Sleeping up to four adults and one child, there are two bedrooms: a superkingsize master with en-suite facilities, and a superkingsize or twin room.

 - The renovation has been designed and developed to create a truly energy-efficient retreat, with breathable wall insulation, underfloor heating and a modern ceramic woodburner to keep you perfectly toasty.